gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 ## <a id="how-does-dkim-work"></a>How Does DKIM Work?

 The DKIM process works silently for email recipients, ensuring secure communication behind the scenes.
-When an email is ready to be sent, the mail server automatically:
+When an email is ready to be sent,

+**the mail server automatically**:

 1. Generates a cryptographic hash of specific header fields and the message body.
 2. Encrypts this hash with the private DKIM key.
 3. Adds the resulting signature to the email headers.

-On the receiving side, email providers like Gmail verify the signature by:
+On the **receiving side**, email providers like Gmail verify the signature by:

 1. Extracting the domain and selector from the DKIM signature.
 2. Fetching the public key from DNS (`selector._domainkey.domain.com`).